 Overcook your veggies

 While this is definitely something we usually do by mistake, overcooking your kid’s veggies is actually encouraged.
 “Slightly overcooking vegetables will help baby very easily bite through them,” explains Alice.
-Remember, your kid is only just developing their milk teeth, so chowing down on any dense texture will take some getting used to.
+Remember, your kid is only just developing their milk teeth, so they are not used to chowing down on anything dense.

 Alice’s pro tip: anything grown above ground (think greens) is best steamed using boiling water as that reduces the loss of vitamins.
 Veg grown under the soil (think root vegetables) can be cooked starting with a pan of cold water.